mlzarathustra/ondes/TO-DO.md

  ---
-  - Anharmonic - adjust frequence of phase clocks.
+  - Anharmonic - adjust frequency of phase clocks.
 See TODO at WaveGen.modFreq()

  ---